Japan, Vietnam agree to boost defense ties, resume flights

 HANOI, Vietnam. -- Japanese Prime Minister Yoshihide Suga, in his first overseas summit since taking office last month, agreed with his Vietnamese counterpart to step up defense and security cooperation in the face of China's expanding influence in the region.

-Suga says his four-day trip to Vietnam and later Indonesia is key to pursuing the “free and open Indo-Pacific” vision for multilateral economic and security cooperation to counter China’s growing power and protect sea lanes in disputed areas of the South China Sea.
+Suga said his four-day trip to Vietnam and later Indonesia was key to pursuing multilateral economic and security cooperation to counter China’s growing power and protect sea lanes in disputed areas of the South China Sea.

 “Vietnam is crucial to achieving our vision of ‘the Free and Open Indo-Pacific,’ and our valuable partner,’” Suga told a news conference after his meeting with Phuc.
 “Japan, as an Indo-Pacific nation, will continue to contribute to the peace and stability in this region.”

-Suga said Vietnam, at the center of the Indo-Pacific, was the most suitable destination for his first trip abroad as Japan’s leader.
+Suga said Vietnam, at the center of the region, was the most suitable destination for his first trip abroad as Japan’s leader.

+Neither of the two leaders mentioned China by name in their news conference.
+Phuc said the peace and stability of the South China Sea should be protected by the rule of law, not unilaterally by force or threats.

+"Vietnam appreciates that Japan, one of the world's leading powers, is actively contributing its efforts to maintain peace and stability in the region and in the world,” Phuc said.

 Japan already has defense equipment transfer deals with the U.S., Britain and Malaysia, among other countries.
 Vietnam is a 12th partner.
-In its first actual delivery, Japan in August exported a radar surveillance system to the Philippines.
+In its first actual delivery of such exports, Japan in August exported a radar surveillance system to the Philippines.

 Details of possible equipment sales were not mentioned, but Suga called the agreement “a major step” for a bilateral defense cooperation, saying he expects further developments.

-Japan partially lifted its ban on military equipment and technology transfer in 2014 as part of former Prime Minister Shinzo Abe’s attempt to bolster Japan’s defense capability.
+Japan partially lifted its ban on military equipment and technology transfer in 2014 as part of former Prime Minister Shinzo Abe’s efforts to build Japan’s defense capabilities.

 Suga and Phuc signed other agreements to cooperate in a range of economic fields and on anti-terrorism measures.

-The two sides also agreed to ease entry bans and allow short-term business visits and reopen flights between Vietnam and Japan, both of which have somewhat managed to stabilize COVID-19 outbreaks.
+The two sides also agreed to ease entry bans and allow short-term business visits and reopen flights between Vietnam and Japan.
+Such travel has been very tightly restricted due to the pandemic, but both countries have managed to somewhat stabilize COVID-19 outbreaks.

 Suga also promised to provide support for Vietnamese workers in Japan affected by the pandemic's hit to the economy.
 Vietnamese accounts for more than half of the foreign workers Japan has accepted in recent years to make up for its declining and aging population.